 spinterp_test

-spinterp_test, MATLAB codes which call spinterp(), which is a powerful MATLAB code which uses sparse grids to carry out optimization, interpolation, and quadrature in higher dimensional spaces.
+spinterp_test, a MATLAB code which calls spinterp(), which is a powerful MATLAB code which uses sparse grids to carry out optimization, interpolation, and quadrature in higher dimensional spaces.

 Licensing: